Why is it so?

 In general, the island fascinates by its magnificent form of a typical uncut diamond.
 Indeed, from high above it looks like this.
 On the island, there are several deep bays and windy mountain valleys.

 It is incredible for Polynesia but Moorea has three hostels!
-When I was there, I only stated in one of them – Pension Motu Iti.
+When I was there, I only stayed in one of them – Pension Motu Iti.
 This is just a few kilometers from the port.

 There are now two more which can easily be found here.
 Each one costs $30 per night.